JetBrains/kotlin-web-site/docs/topics/native/native-memory-manager.md

 You can disable the full parallel mark with `-Xbinary=gcMarkSingleThreaded=true` compilation option.
 However, it may increase the pause time of the garbage collector.

-When the marking phase is completed, GC processes weak references and returns `null` if the reference points to an unmarked object.
+When the marking phase is completed, GC processes weak references and nullifies reference points to an unmarked object.
 To decrease the GC pause time, you can enable the concurrent processing of weak references.
 To do that, use the `-Xbinary=concurrentWeakSweep=true` compilation option.